Ok, first of all. Before we get started, I have to admit something to you.

 So, needless to say, I’ve even felt thankful for these little bursts of pause, grounding, and #dailyjoys that they bring to my day.

-And that I’m no expert, I’ll never into the sales or “business” side of them (still barf), but as a easy, portable, and tangible tool in my healthy toolbox?
+And that I’m no expert, but as a easy, portable, and tangible tool in my healthy toolbox?
 I’ll admit it.
-I’m kinda obsessed.
+I’m into it.

 I’ve also learned that quality makes such a difference with this.
 The oils I first bought from the natural food store are NOTHING like the upgraded and purer versions from the more serious companies that focus only on this, and this alone.